globaleyeproject/pbeukema.github.io/_pages/LabHacks.md

 * Do you use Matlab?
 It is worth considering a switch to [Python](https://www.python.org/).
 Python offers simpler syntax, enables system wide interfacing, is open source, free and for these reasons is being used by more and more scientists.
 Replication is far easier with Python than Matlab.

 * Now want to learn Python?
+  * Start by installing [Anaconda](https://www.continuum.io/downloads) which is a scientific distribution of python that enables high performance computing and analysis.
-  * Everyone in our lab learned the basic syntax with [Learn Python the Hard Way](https://learnpythonthehardway.org/book/).
+  * Everyone in our lab learned the syntax with [Learn Python the Hard Way](https://learnpythonthehardway.org/book/).
 52 exercises spanning installing Python to building a web app.
   * Here is a [Python Bootcamp notebook](https://github.com/TomDonoghue/PythonBootcamp/blob/master/ProgrammingWithPython.ipynb) that provides excellent advice on learning Python, written by Tom Donoghue.
   * Read the [style guide](https://www.python.org/dev/peps/pep-0008/) to write "pythonic" code.
-  * Install [Anaconda](https://www.continuum.io/downloads) which is a scientific distribution of python that enables high performance computing and analysis.
   * Package your python project with this amazing [guide](http://veekaybee.github.io/2017/09/26/python-packaging/) by Vicki Boykis
   * Learn numpy (a package for scientific computing) with [these 100 exercises](https://github.com/rougier/numpy-100/blob/master/100%20Numpy%20exercises%20no%20solution.ipynb) written by Nicolas Rougier.
-  * Then learn more [advanced numpy](http://nbviewer.jupyter.org/github/vlad17/np-learn/blob/master/presentation.ipynb?flush_cache=true) so you write faster code.
   * Become a python data ninja.
 Thomas Wiecki provides a [great introduction](http://nbviewer.jupyter.org/format/slides/github/twiecki/pydata_ninja/blob/master/PyData%20Ninja.ipynb#/) to data science in python.

+* Make it easier on yourself and others by writing healthy and clean code.
+There are style guides you can reference.
+For example, see [this](https://www.python.org/dev/peps/pep-0008/) one for python and [this](https://github.com/bahamas10/bash-style-guide) one for Bash.
 * Use hotkeys for [google](https://support.google.com/chrome/answer/157179?hl=en), [gmail](https://support.google.com/mail/answer/6594?co=GENIE.Platform%3DDesktop&hl=en), [atom](https://github.com/nwinkler/atom-keyboard-shortcuts), [jupyter notebooks](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/) & and  [bash](https://ss64.com/bash/syntax-keyboard.html).
 Consider a mechanical keyboard so your labmates love you, then hotkey your keyboard to eliminate typing entirely.

 * Not sure how to code something?
 It may have an answer on [stack overflow](https://stackoverflow.com/).
 Even professional programmers use stack overflow.